The Surprising Benefits of Creative Fear

 I'm recognizing now that the fear of being inadequate will come and, surprisingly, it’s okay to feel this way—it’s normal and I’m not hopeless.
-With that understanding, I can know I’m the best one to write the book that’s in my mind.
-I can’t be inadequate; no one else could capture what is in my imagination.
-Just as you are the best one to write your book or fashion a painting or craft a quilt—your unique creation.
+With that perspective, I can know I’m the best one to write the book that’s in my mind.
+In fact, I'm the only one who can do it.
+It's impossible to be inadequate; no one else could capture what is in my imagination.
+Just as you are the best one to write your book or create a painting or craft a quilt—your unique creation.

-I can get the computer keys tapping again and find, if it’s a particularly good day, that sense of flow that makes writing, and any creative work, so deeply satisfying.
+I can get the computer keys tapping again and find, if it’s a particularly good day, the sense of flow that makes writing, and any creative work, so deeply satisfying.